fastbootstrap/docs/content/components/navbar/index.md

 ### Centered

-Add `.mx-auto` class to the `.navbar-nav` to make content are centered.
+Add `.mx-auto` class to the `.navbar-nav` to make sure content is centered.

 {{< example >}}
 <nav class="navbar navbar-expand-lg navbar-light">